Three candidates vie for two seats on Cape council

 “What I bring to the table is an understanding of how the town has changed over the years,” Jordan said.

-She said as a councilor her goal is to represent small business owners and to help maintain Cape’s agricultural landscape.
+As a councilor, her goal is to represent small business owners and to help maintain Cape’s agricultural landscape, she said.

-She also agreed with Caitlin Jordan that managing growth, along with the needs of “our diverse citizens,” is a top priority.
+She agreed with Caitlin Jordan that managing growth, along with the needs of “our diverse citizens,” are top priorities.

 An issue on the horizon, Jordan said, is what to do about Cape’s fire and rescue services.

-The town has always relied on volunteer firefighters, but with a significant drop in the number of people signing up, she said the town may have to move toward hiring full-time professionals.
+The town has always relied on volunteer firefighters, but with a significant drop in the number of people signing up, the town may have to move toward hiring full-time professionals, she said.

 Jordan said residents should vote for her if they like the work she’s done over the past three years and if they have “confidence in my problem-solving and decision-making.”